- Chapter 1: Have absolute faith in your ability to get it done

 HOFFMAN: Ben married that high school sweetheart, and they remain together to this day.
 Another childhood experience that served him well was his first business: Making flipbook animations with sticky notes.
 He sold them to other kids.

 CHESTNUT: My marketplace was the school bus, and I would go on and I would show some kids and they just had to have it, and I would charge a dollar for each one.
 I kind of evolved.
-I would make 3D comics and 3D flip books, and you have to draw the same thing with red ink and then blue ink, just offset.
+I would make 3D flip books, and you have to draw the same thing with red ink and then blue ink, just offset.
 Highly unscalable business.

 HOFFMAN: Unscalable but very creative – and cool for a kid.